Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 <img align="left" width="816" height="785" src="{{ page.root }}/fig/02_lengthvsquality_trim_log.png" alt="NanoPlot KDE plot of the filtered raw reads Read lengths vs Average read quality plot using dots after log transformation of read lengths">

+Compare the NanoPlot statistics of the Nanopore raw reads [before filtering]({{ page.root }}/files/NanoPlot-report.html) and [after filtering]({{ page.root }}/files/NanoPlot-trimmed-report.html)  and answer the questions below.

+> ## Exercise X:
+>
+> 1. How many reads have been removed by filtering?
+> 2. How many bases have been removed by filtering?
+> 3. What is the length of the new longest read and its associated average quality score?
+>
+>> ## Solution
+>>   1. Initially there were 692,758 reads in the filtered file there are 666,597 reads so 26,161 reads have been removed by the quality filtering
+>>   2. Initially there were 3,082,258,211 bases and after filtering there are 	3,023,658,929 base which means filtering has removed 58,599,282 bases
+>>   3. The longest read in the filtered file is 229,804bp and it has a mean quality score of 6.7
+> {: .solution}
+{: .challenge}

 ~~~
             FastQC - A high throughput sequence QC analysis tool